Logiqx/covid-stats/docs/modelling-regional-occurrences/README.md

 The national flu and COVID-19 [surveillance](https://www.gov.uk/government/statistics/national-flu-and-covid-19-surveillance-reports) reports from PHE also contain daily deaths by date of occurrence, derived from registration data from the GRO but adjusting for the usual registration delays.
 Whilst this data is only available for England it would still be possible to estimate regional occurrences using the algorithm described earlier.

 Observations over recent weeks have shown that the PHE data can be subject to much greater reporting lags than one might expect.
 The chart below shows how the daily estimates for Dec 2020 changed significantly between the surveillance report published on 29 Dec 2020 and 13 Jan 2021.
-Due to these unpredictable delays in the PHE data my own processing uses the ONS estimate of weekly deaths by date of occurrence.
+Due to these unpredictable delays in the PHE data my own processing uses the ONS estimate of weekly deaths in England and Wales by date of occurrence.

 ![PHE Surveillance](phe-surveillance.png)